-In 1163, the foundation stone was laid by Pope Alexandre III in the presence of the King.
-Most of the work was executed under the direction of Maurice de Sully and its successor Odon de Sully:
+In 1163, Pope Alexandre III laid the foundation stone in the presence of the King.
+Most of the work was executed under the direction of Maurice de Sully and its successor, Odon de Sully:

 By the reign of Saint-Louis in the mid-13th century, the cathedral was completed and operational.
 For the next couple of centuries, the cathedral underwent a few alterations as well as works of embellishment and maintenance, for instance:

 - the main portals of the façade of Romanesque style were rebuilt between 1250 and 1268.

 - the transept was extended to the north and the south with the addition of the great rose-windows.

 - a rood-screen was added between the nave and the choir.